samwell-ho/openpgp-ca/README.md

 OpenPGP CA not only makes it easy for users within an organization to authenticate each other, but provides support to create so-called bridges between organizations.
-In this case, the CA admins from two OpenPGP CA using organizations sign each others CA key using a scoped trust signature.
+In this case, the CA admins from two OpenPGP CA using organizations sign each other's CA key using a scoped trust signature.

 See the section on how bridges allow for authentication between organizations [in our background documentation](https://openpgp-ca.org/background/details/)